ECW When Worlds Collide: Event

 Terry Funk wrestled in the main event of When Worlds Collide.

 The fifth match was a singles match between the Pitbull and the Tazmaniac which resulted from the Tazmaniac costing the Pitbull his ECW Television Championship the previous day.
 Before the match began, 911 came to the ring and chokeslammed the referee, John Moore, twice more.
 Moore was replaced as referee by John Finnegan.
 The Pitbull won by pinfall after wrapping his fist with a steel chain and punching the Tazmaniac.

 The penultimate match was a four-on-three handicap elimination match pitting the Bruise Brothers and J.T.
 Smith against Mr. Hughes, ECW Heavyweight Champion Shane Douglas, and the Public Enemy (Road Warrior Hawk was scheduled to team with the Bruise Brothers and Smith, but had to withdraw from the event due to a lingering knee injury).
 The Bruise Brothers, Mr. Hughes, and Shane Douglas were all eliminated from the match by countout after brawling into the audience, leaving J.T.
 Smith alone against the Public Enemy.
 Smith went on to win the match by pinning Rocco Rock and Johnny Grunge with roll-ups in quick succession.

 The main event was a tag team match pitting Arn Anderson and Terry Funk against Bobby Eaton and Sabu in a continuation of the feud between Funk and Sabu.
 During the match, the Public Enemy attacked Funk, hitting him in the leg with a 2×4.
 Towards the end of the match, Funk attempted to hit Sabu with a steel chair, but instead accidentally hit Anderson, causing Anderson himself to take the chair and hit Funk in the leg in retaliation.
 Sabu then applied a single leg crab to Funk's injured leg, forcing him to submit.

 After the main event, Paul E. Dangerously gave money to the Public Enemy for attacking Funk, then cut a promo praising Funk's grit.
-Funk gave a promo of his own in which he pledged to bring his brother to ECW as backup, setting up a tag team bout for Hostile City Showdown the following month.
+Funk gave a promo of his own in which he pledged to bring his brother Dory Funk Jr. to ECW as backup, setting up a tag team bout pitting the Funk Brothers against the Public Enemy for Hostile City Showdown the following month.